The 4th (nearly annual) OSU Viromics Workshop

 Are there any fees to attend?

-No — your only costs are to travel and stay here (e.g., airfare, taxis, hotel).
+For academics: no — your only costs are to travel and stay here (e.g., airfare, taxis, hotel, some food).
 We thank the Gordon and Betty Moore Foundation and The Ohio State University College of Arts and Sciences for partial funding support, as well as the OSU Mathematical Biosciences Institute for providing the venue.
 Breakfast and lunch will be provided, dinner (up to the attendee) will be left informal to let small groups form.

 Roux, S. et al. 2017.
 Benchmarking viromics: An in silico evaluation of metagenome-enabled estimates of viral community composition and diversity.
 PeerJ.
 In press.
-PREPRINT
+LINK

 Paez-Espino, D. et al. 2017.
 Nontargeted virus sequence discovery pipeline and virus clustering for metagenomic data.
 Nature Protocols.
 12: 1673-82.
 LINK